 2 percent pyritic sulfur in the weathered rock mass (1,532,000 tons), the fully oxidized weathered rock could generate acidity of approximately 6 percent of the rock mass, or about 96,000 tons as CaCO3.
 This amount may be an overestimate because complete oxidation is unlikely to occur on the highwall surfaces buried by the tailings mass.
 The 23.6 Mt of tailings have an average neutralization potential of 17 kg/t as CaCO3 (1.7 percent CaCO3 equivalent), for a total alkalinity of 400,000 tons as CaCO3, or about 4.2 times the mass of acidity in the highwall.
 This model estimate does not include the alkalinity provided by the lime amendment, which would be added to the thickened tailings in the Proposed Action.
-Pit ground water that contacts tailings mass remains below about 2.
+Pit ground water that contacts tailings is expected to be neutralized as long as the mass ratio of cumulative ground water flux to tailings mass remains below about 2.
 This is based on EPA 1314 column test results (Schafer 2020a) and related geochemical testing.
 The cumulative input of acidic highwall runoff plus influent ground water to the tailings fill zone would be approximately 6.4 million tons through year 100, which reaches a mass ratio of about 0.5 (Schafer 2020b).

-Long-term neutralization of ground water would require that the interior of the tailings mass have contact with ground water inflow, which is reasonable given the higher horizontal hydraulic conductivity within the tailings (K = $5 \times 10^{-5}$ cm/s) when compared to the bedrock hydraulic conductivity (K = $7.1 \times 10^{-7}$ to $3.5 \times 10^{-6}$ cm/s).
+Long-term neutralization of ground water would require that the interior of the tailings mass have contact with ground water inflow, which is reasonable given the higher horizontal hydraulic conductivity within the tailings (K = 5×10^{-5} cm/s) when compared to the bedrock hydraulic conductivity (K = 7.1×10^{-7} to 3.5×10^{-6} cm/s).
 However, not all of the interior alkalinity of the tailings mass may be available for ground water contact.
 The tailings nearest to and within zones of ground water flux would likely be depleted of alkalinity more quickly than in other portions of the tailings mass that may not encounter ground water as frequently (heterogeneous neutralization).
 Despite the likely neutralization of ground water inflow by the tailings mass, the ground water transport simulation and the water quality at the Pit dewatering sump were assumed to remain unchanged from the values shown in the postclosure evaluation (pH 4.2; 595 mg/L acidity; 5,790 mg/L sulfate (Schafer 2020b).